oakmac/phase3-react-project-requirements/README.md

 ## Final Tips

 - Remember to keep your `render` methods small.
-Compose your application using re-usable components, not copy/paste JSX.
+  - Compose your application using re-usable components, not copy/paste JSX.
+  - Less than 20 lines of JSX is a good rule of thumb.
 - Good luck and have fun with this one :) We are in the home stretch!

 [react-redux]:https://react-redux.js.org/